Masha Bruskina

+She was 17 years old at the time of her execution, and is believed to be among the first Soviet partisans executed by Nazi Germany.

 Biography

-Masha Bruskina lived in Minsk with her mother, senior product manager of the Book Trade Office of the BSSR State Publishing House.
+Masha Bruskina lived in Minsk with her mother, Lucia Moiseyevna Bugakova, senior product manager of the Book Trade Office of the BSSR State Publishing House.
 She was an avid reader and learner.
 She was a member of the Marxist-Leninist Vladimir Lenin All-Union Pioneer Organization and a member of the school committee of Komsomol, both of which were youth groups of the Communist Party of the Soviet Union.
 In December 1938, the newspaper Pioneer of Belarus published a photograph of Masha with the caption: "Masha Bruskina - the schoolgirl of 8th grade in school № 28, Minsk.
 She has only good and excellent marks in all subjects".
 In June 1941, Maria Bruskina graduated from Minsk secondary school № 28.
+With her friend Elena Drapkina, they tried to get hired at the Judenrat, but did not have success.